Health & Well-being Core Concepts

 Parenting is a sacred privilege and we’re honoured to be here.
 But we’re tired at times, and overwhelmed at others.
 We’re desperate to be the best version of ourselves for our children, so long as the mess of big feelings, sticky surfaces and scattered Lego doesn’t derail us.

-And while we’re at it, it's very helpful to lower our expectations on our children.
+And while we’re at it, it can be helpful to lower our expectations on our children.
 They’re only human too, and some days are going to go better than others.
 Most people, most of the time, are doing their best.
 Kids included.
-Children develop and master skills at their own pace too, so celebrate the moment and do your best to fend off that sneaky intruder Comparison.
+Comparing your kids unfavourably to another person’s kids doesn’t do anyone any favours, so focus instead on getting to know them, and what they need to thrive, and savour the times when they actually do what you ask.

 • “There is grace for today, and strength for this moment”